pohlm01/master-thesis/4_comparison.typ

 = Comparison of MTC with the Current WebPKI <sec:mtc_pki_comparison>

-From the introduction to @pki in @sec:pki and the explanation of @mtc in @sec:mtc, it becomes obvious that there are big differences between these architectures.
+Based on the introduction to @pki in @sec:pki and the explanation of @mtc in @sec:mtc, it becomes obvious that there are significant differences between these architectures.
 This chapter presents the results of the analysis we conducted about the differences and the advantages and disadvantages the architectures result in.

 The most obvious change is the significant reduction of the certificate lifetime.
 The authors of @mtc propose a lifetime of 14 days.
-As of October 2024, @tls leaf certificates for the Web@pki may be issued for at most 13 months, i.e., 398 days @chrome_cert_lifetime @apple_cert_lifetime and are often issued for 90 days, which is still more than six times as long as the lifetime of @mtc.
+In contrast, as of October 2024, @tls leaf certificates for the Web@pki may be issued for at most 13 months, i.e., 398 days~@chrome_cert_lifetime @apple_cert_lifetime.
+Often they are issued only for 90 days, which is still more than six times as long as the proposed lifetime of @mtc.
 At the same time, it is likely that the validity periods of classical certificates will decrease further.
 In October 2024, Apple published a proposal to the CA/Browser Forum suggesting a gradual reduction of the maximum certificate lifetime to 45 days by September 2027~@apple_45_days_cert.
-It is unclear if this proposal will be accepted, but it is clear that the maximum certificate lifetime will only decrease in the future, reducing the gap to @mtc.
+It is unclear if this proposal will be accepted, but it is clear that the maximum certificate lifetime will only decrease in the future, possibly approaching the certificate lifetime of @mtc.

 Another notable difference is that the @mtc draft explicitly ignores certificate revocation.
 This is a direct result of the short certificate lifetimes; if certificates live as long as it takes for a revocation to effectively propagate, certificate revocation is not necessary anymore.
-This is a clear improvement over the current Web@pki, as it continuously suffers from ineffective revocation mechanisms @lets_encrypt_new_crl @crl_sets_effectiveness @reddit_ocsp_firefox.
+Eliminating the need for a revocation mechanism is a clear improvement over the current Web@pki, as it continuously suffers from ineffective revocation mechanisms~@lets_encrypt_new_crl @crl_sets_effectiveness @reddit_ocsp_firefox.
-Chrome does not check @ocsp or @crl:pl, but instead relies on a custom summary called #emph("CRLSets") containing a (small) subset of all revoked certificates curated by Google @chrome_crlsets.
+Chrome does not check @ocsp or @crl:pl, but relies on a custom summary called #emph("CRLSets") containing a (small) subset of all revoked certificates curated by Google @chrome_crlsets.
-Firefox does still check @ocsp responses, but the CA/Browser forum changed its recommendation to support @ocsp in their @ca baseline requirements to an optional @ocsp support in version 2.0.1, effective as of March 2024 @cab_ocsp_optional_crl_mandatory.
+In contrast to that, Firefox does still check @ocsp responses, but the CA/Browser forum changed its recommendation to support @ocsp in their @ca baseline requirements to an optional @ocsp support in version 2.0.1, effective as of March 2024~@cab_ocsp_optional_crl_mandatory.
 As @ocsp entails high operational costs for @ca:pl, it is likely that @ocsp will further lose relevance.
-Let's Encrypt already announced to end their @ocsp support "as soon as possible" @lets_encrypt_end_ocsp.
+Let's Encrypt already announced to end their @ocsp support "as soon as possible"~@lets_encrypt_end_ocsp.
-Instead, the CA/Browser forum tightens the requirements for @crl:pl and Mozilla is working on accumulating all revoked certificates into a small list called #emph("CRLite") since 2017, but did not enable this mechanism by default in Firefox as of version 132 from October 2024 @crlite_paper @mozilla_crlite.
+Instead, the CA/Browser forum tightens the requirements for @crl:pl and Mozilla is working on accumulating all revoked certificates into a small list called #emph("CRLite") since 2017, but did not enable this mechanism by default in Firefox as of version 132 from October 2024~@crlite_paper @mozilla_crlite.

 Furthermore, certificate transparency is built into @mtc, as opposed to the X.509 certificate infrastructure, where it was added later on.

-A significant downside of @mtc compared to the classical certificate infrastructure are the longer issuance times.
+A significant downside of @mtc compared to the classical certificate infrastructure is the longer issuance times.
 There are two aspects to this: First, the issuance of the certificate itself takes up to `batch_duration` seconds, i.e., one hour assuming the default values, and second, the time the new tree heads propagate to a relevant number of @rp:pl.
 The first one will not make up for the major part of the difference in practice.
-For either certificate type -- X509 or @mtc -- the effective control over the domain needs to be validated upfront, which, depending on the challenge type, requires @dns entries to propagate or @http pages to propagate across multiple servers and data centers for big deployments @lets_encrypt_challange_types @tls_issuance_delay.
+For both X509 and @mtc certificates, the @ca must validate the @ap has effective control over the domain beforehand.
+This validation process often involves @dns record propagation or @http page propagation across multiple servers and data centers, especially for large-scale deployments~@lets_encrypt_challange_types @tls_issuance_delay.
-Therefore, classical certificate issuance often takes up to an hour as well, though in specific configurations it may work a lot faster.
+Therefore, classical certificate issuance can take up to an hour as well, though in optimized configurations it can work a lot faster.
-The second part, the propagation delay of new tree heads to the @rp:pl, will be more relevant.
+The second part, the propagation delay of new tree heads to the @rp:pl, is more relevant.
 X.509 certificates are trusted by @rp:pl immediately after they are issued.
 In contrast to that, to verify @mtc:pl, the @rp must be up-to-date with the batch tree head for successful verification.
-In practice, we do not expect updates from the Transparency Service to the @rp happening substantially more frequently than every six hours.
+In practice, we do not expect updates from the Transparency Service to the @rp to happen substantially more frequently than every six hours.
 Therefore, the delay until a new @mtc is broadly usable may be up to a few days in the worst case.

 To determine how big the impact of the long issuance delay is, it is helpful to understand which circumstances require fast certificate issuance.